Xomega-Net/Xomega.Docs/docs/generators/docs/static-data.md

 After you generate the document, you need to open it and refresh all fields there, such as the table of contents, by selecting all text (Ctrl+A) and pressing F9.
 :::

-You can rerun the generator when you add or change enumeration items or properties, or the `xfk:enum-cache` configuration of `read list` operations, or if you change any parameters on those operations.
+You can rerun the generator when you add or change enumeration items or properties, or the `xfk:enum-cache` configuration of `read enum` operations, or if you change any parameters on those operations.

 :::tip
 Normally, you need to run it initially, during the design of the system, and then as needed, to generate up-to-date documentation.
 You don't need to include this generator into the model build process.